opencaesar/oml-tutorials/tutorial6.md

 5. Undo the change in `SafeAlarms/src/oml/example.com/safe/alarms.oml` and right click on `homesecurity-models` and select Gradle -> Refresh Gradle Project.

-**Scenario 5: Breaking Realization Prototype**

-In this scenario, we make a breaking semantic change to the realization architecture which ends up breaking the realization prototype.
-Note that this is not a federation error per se, but it shows why having prototype(s) in addition to the realization architecture is interesting for catching some errors (note that the realization architecture itself is still consistent with the abstract one in this case).

-1. Open the file `SecureSystems/src/oml/example.com/secure/architecture.oml` and change the `SecuritySystem` concept by increasing the number of required smoke sensors to 3 (a breaking change).
-Thew new instance looks like this:
-    ```scala
-    concept SecuritySystem < hsa:SecuritySystem [
-      restricts system:presents to exactly 1 I1
-      restricts system:presents to exactly 1 I2
-      restricts system:contains to min 3 smart:SmokeSensor
-      restricts system:contains to min 1 smart:MotionSensor
-      restricts system:contains to exactly 1 safe:AlarmSystem
-      restricts system:contains to exactly 1 supreme:MonitoringSystem
-    ]
-    ```
-2. In [=Gradle Tasks view=], run `homesecurity-models/SecureSystems/build/build` and verify that it gives an error

-> The inconsistency in this case is a result of the prototype only containing two smoke sensors whereas the changed realization architecture calls for at least three.

-3. Undo the change in `SecureSystems/src/oml/example.com/secure/architecture.oml` and right click on `homesecurity-models` and select Gradle -> Refresh Gradle Project.

 ## Publish with Semantic Versions ## {#tutorial6-publish-with-semantic-versions}

 We hope that the previous section convinced you that having proper support for federation is paramount.
 This is especially true in change scenarios.
 Controlling when to adopt a breaking change in your upstream dependencies gives you time to plan for the impact (the needed changes).
 But how can you tell if the change is breaking or not.
 The software industry has developed a very smart convention for this problem called semantic versions (for software libraries), where a major revision for indicates large breaking change, a minor revision indicates large non-breaking changes, and a patch revision indicates minor changes and/or bug fixes.
 In openCAESAR, we adopt the same approach of publishing OML models with semantic versions.
 This works really nice with the way OML projects declare their dependencies as [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) dependencies.